-Care management increases patient satisfaction and improves outcomes while reducing costs to the health care system by avoiding unnecessary hospital and emergency department utilization.
+Care management refers to activities you and your team perform with a goal of facilitating coordinated patient care across the health care system.
+These activities increase patient satisfaction and improve outcomes while reducing costs to the health care system by avoiding unnecessary hospital and emergency department utilization.
 Components of care management include:

-With the shift away from FFS, primary care serves as the foundation of value-based payment (VBP).
-Similarly, care management and coordination are integral to aligning and meeting the goals of VBP.
+Care management and coordination are integral to aligning and meeting the goals of value-based payment (VBP).
 Practices that utilize the flexibility VBP provides, along with innovative care delivery, will thrive in meeting the quadruple aim of health care—better patient outcomes, lower costs, improved patient experience, and improved clinician experience.

-In a practice panel of 1,000 patients, there will likely be close to 200 patients (20%) who could benefit from an increased level of support.
+In a practice panel of 1,000 patients, there will likely be about 200 patients who could benefit from an increased level of support.
 According to The Commonwealth Fund, this 20% of the population accounts for 80% of the total health care spending in the United States, with the very highest medical costs concentrated in the top 1%.

-The resources needed to deliver care management vary widely depending on practice characteristics, patient populations, payer mix, and the types of payment models in which the practice participates. the program and characteristics of the primary care practice implementing the program.
-Startup costs for care management can be daunting, especially for practices with limited personnel and resources.
+The resources needed to deliver care management vary widely depending on practice characteristics, patient populations, payer mix, and the types of payment models in which the practice participates.
+Coming up to speed quickly on proper billing practices will help offset those costs.

 Family physicians have been managing chronic care for years, but they often didn’t get paid for it.
 Following AAFP advocacy, Medicare began covering chronic care management in 2015, providing payment for managing patients with two or more chronic conditions that covered activities such as care plan development, medication management, and care coordination.